YeongZhun/ToolDataExtraction/README.md

 # ToolDataExtraction
 This code is meant to extract raw data from Semiconductor/SiliconPhotonics tools and format it in a tidy way, while adding new conveniences to help with data reviewing.
-(Data/values provided in iamge example is edited to protect company's interest.)
+(Data/values provided in image examples are edited to protect company's interests)

 Some basic understanding:
 A wafer is a thin slice of silicon from high purity and defect-free single crystalline silicon.
 It is circular in shape and  resembles a huge CD, and through photolithography, it is patterned into tiny rectangular/square shapes called a Die, where each die will go through several fabrication steps to reach completion.
 These dies can then be packaged together with other components to form a chip, which is essential for computers.